Other Exercises

 Till he sat high upon an icy mountain top

-He watched the hawk on a desert updraft slip and slide
+He watched the hawk on a desert updraft and slide

-Moved to the edge and dug his spurs deep his pony side
+to the edge and dug his deep his pony side

 Some say Pete and his pony vanished over the edge

-say they remain frozen high upon that icy ledge
+Some say they remain frozen upon that icy ledge

-And braids a of Pete's buckskin into her hair
+And a piece of Pete's buckskin chaps into her hair

 Pete!